 Security and control ranked highest in the survey concerns.
-This issue shows as increasingly important after being ranked fourth in the Berkowitz, et al., (2001) study and third in the Armstrong, et al., (2002) study.
-This high ranking was predicted by the Gartner Group in 2004 and confirmed in the results of the SIM 2003 (Luftman and McLean, 2004) and 2004 surveys (Luftman, 2005).
-As Keizer (2004) has noted,

-"Anything to do with security, data security management, and data privacy and protection will get emphasised by CIOs"
+This issue shows as increasingly important after being ranked fourth in the Berkowitz, et al, (2001) study and third in the Armstrong, et al, and (2002) study.
+This high ranking was predicted by the Gartner Group in 2004 and confirmed in the results of the SIM 2003 (Luftman and McLean 2004) and 2004 surveys (Luftman 2005).
+"Anything to do with security, data security management, and data privacy and protection will get emphasised by CIOs" said Marcus Blosch, a vice president for Garter Executive Programs in March 2004 (Keizer 2004).

 The high ranking of this issue, along with the issue of Disaster recovery reflects the worldwide concern around security and privacy issues.
 Organisations are vulnerable to viruses, hackers and "at the same time, the public has begun demanding greater protection from identity theft and other privacy threats" (Luftman and McLean, 2004).
 Building a responsive IT infrastructure was ranked second as it was in the two previous South African studies.
 Being able to respond with speed to a changing environment has become vital in the era of globalisation (Scott, 2004).
-The way in which value is assigned to IT investments and the measurement thereof is becoming an important concern for IT executives (McKeen and Smith, 2004; Poe, 2002).
+The way in which value is assigned to IT investments and the measurement thereof is becoming an important concern for IT executives (McKeen and Smith 2004; Poe 2002).
 Its ranking confirms the CIO focus on improving the contribution IT makes to the organisation while still maintaining control on costs.

 The issue of Service delivery was ranked for the first time in the 2004 survey.
 IT service delivery is unique to each business and the development of appropriate service delivery patterns (outsourcing verse in sourcing) is important for cost control and the evaluation of IT effectiveness in South Africa.
 This issue was not highly ranked in any of the previous studies, but is of importance to South African CIOs as many have outsourced several IT services.